DianVK/softuni_python_fundamentals/README.md

-# Here you will find all tasks and exams completed from the Python Fundamentals course at Software University
+# In this repository, you can help yourself with solved by me - all tasks and exams from the Python Fundamentals course at Software University.